DeepWok/mase/machop/mase_components/llm/doc/find_max.md

 | IN_PARALLELISM | 1 | Row size of input matrix |
 | MAX_NUM_WIDTH | IN_WIDTH | Data width of the max number |

-## Dataflow
-Once the input vector `data_in` is streamed into the module, it is fed to a `comparator_tree` module for a recursive process of comparing and finally output the maximum absolute value.

-The module also output the input vector where `max_num` comes from.
-However, it takes several cycles for `data_in` to flow through `comparator_tree`, which may cause `max_num` and `data_in` to be unsynchronized.
-A fifo is therefore inserted to buffer `data_in` untill `max_num` is valid.
-Depth of the fifo is at least the latency of the `comparator_tree` module.